 JANOSH NEUMANN: In this line of work, there is no such thing as a signed contract.
 You just agreed on something verbally and then you shake hands.
 Deal is done.
 That's it.

-JANOSH NEUMANN: So we got in the catamaran, we spent ... and again, guys, keep in mind, it was no idea just to go directly.
-To get from point A to point B, you have to go from point C, D, E and so on just just to make the loop, or make it more complicated, more interesting.
-So anyways, we spent about four and a half, five hours on this catamaran.
+JANOSH NEUMANN: So we got in the catamaran, we spent... and again, guys, keep in mind, it was no idea just to go directly.
+To get from point A to point B, you have to go from point C, D, E, and so on just to make the loop, or make it more complicated, more interesting.
+So, anyway, we spent about four and a half, five hours on this catamaran.
 It was insane.
 You actually can feel like a levitation.
 You're going to try to lean on a deck due to the waves, you never touching the deck.
 You're just always in the air because going up and down all the time and it was disaster.